john-hawkins/DataRobot_Workflows/auto_build_deploy/README.md

 You will be able to use this script as a starting point to customise your own autopilot run and model selection criteria.

+## Requirements

+This script requires that you have a valid DataRobot account.

+It uses Python 3.

+It requires that you have the DataRobot python package installed.

+It requires that you have a YAML configuration file setup to authenticate against your DataRobot server.

 ## Instructions

 See the [RUN.sh](RUN.sh) script for a usage example.